Let them have their say

-- Start the meeting with the public session so members can hear comments on agenda items before decisions are made.
+- Schedule the pubic session after the procedural matters (apologies and declarations of interest) but before the main business so councillors can hear comments on agenda items before decisions are made.

 - Set a time limit.
 Perhaps no more than 20/30 minutes for the session and no longer than three/five minutes per speaker.

 - Explain how it works.
 Include a note at the top of the agenda or have a printed hand-out available to which the chairman can refer.

 - Draw a clear line at the end of the session, explaining that the public can sit in on the business to be debated but can no longer participate.

 - Remember that the public session is part of the overall meeting.
 If the meeting did not take place, neither would the public session.
 So, matters raised must be recorded in the minutes, in general terms.
 The names of speakers can be recorded but there must be careful attention to the use of personal data.